-Manufacturing: SCADA systems manage parts inventories for JIT manufacturing.
+Manufacturing and industrial plants: SCADA systems manage parts inventories for JIT manufacturing.
 They also regulate industrial automation and robots.
 To ensure good output, they monitor process and quality control.

 Buildings, facilities and environments: Facility managers use SCADA to control devices.
 These include HVAC, refrigeration units, lighting and entry systems.

 Electric power generation, transmission, and distribution: Electric utilities use SCADA systems to detect two key things.
-Those things are current flow and line voltage.
+Those things are the current flow and line voltage.
 They monitor the operation of circuit breakers.
 They also take sections of the power grid online or offline.

-Water and sewage: State and municipal water utilities use SCADA to monitor and regulate water flow.
+Water, water treatment and sewage: State and municipal water utilities use SCADA to monitor and regulate water flow.
 They also track reservoir levels and pipe pressure.

 Traffic signals: SCADA regulates traffic lights, controls traffic flow and detects out-of-order signals.

-RTU's (Remote Telemetry Units).
+RTU's (Remote Telemetry/Terminal Units).

 HMI (Human Machine Interface).